mifi/lossless-cut/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+Please first search for your feature request under Issues or Discussions, maybe someone else already suggested it.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]